Strong Relationship Helps Keep One Business Above Water

 When you have a strong relationship with someone, the door is wide open for honest dialogue.
 And instead of skepticism, honesty can be met with trust.

-That combination paid off big for John Huff, co-owner of Huff Ice Cream, a family-owned distributor of a wide variety of food products in Sidney, NY, when he leaned on his strong relationship with Jeff Lord—a commercial loan officer at Community Bank, N.A.
-The two met in 1995 and quickly formed a mutual respect for the work each puts in every day.
+That combination paid off big for John Huff, co-owner of Huff Ice Cream, a family-owned distributor of a wide variety of food products in Sidney, NY, when he leaned on his strong relationship with Jeff Lord—a commercial loan officer at Community Bank The two met in 1995 and quickly formed a mutual respect for the work each puts in every day.

 “Relationships are very important to us,” John said.
 “Jeff is the epitome of having a great professional relationship.
 It doesn’t happen often that you find someone with such similar personality and mindset, values, feelings about work, priorities.
 We line up.”